Cairo Metro Line 3: To other Metro lines

-Line 3 connects to Line 2 at Attaba Station and with Line 1 at Nasser Station.
+Line 3 connects with Line 1 at Nasser station and with Line 2 at Cairo University and Attaba stations.

 To other forms of transit

-Cairo metro Line 3 riders can access Egyptian National Railways long-haul and short-haul domestic passenger service via transfer to Line 2 and debarkation at Shohadaa Station near Ramses Station.
+Line 3 riders can access Egyptian National Railways long-haul and short-haul domestic passenger service via transfer to Line 2 or Line 1 and debarkation at Al-Shohadaa Station near Ramses Station and the line terminus at Adly Mansour which has the Cairo-Suez line.
 Cairo Transport Authority buses and private microbus services are also nearby.

-Access to Cairo International Airport is planned upon completion of Phase 4-3 (no completion date yet).

 The Cairo LRT is a commuter rail line linking the New Administrative Capital with Cairo.
 The line starts at Adly Mansour Station at Al Salam City providing a transfer to the Cairo Metro Line 3, and splits into two branches at Badr station.
-The northern branch runs parallel to the Cairo Ring Road, reaching 10th of Ramadan City.
+The northern branch runs parallel to the Regional Ring Road, reaching 10th of Ramadan City.
 The southern branch connects to the New Administrative Capital.
 Intermediate cities along the train's route include Obour, El Shorouk, and Future City.

 Line 3 is also slated to connect to both Monorail projects in the Greater Cairo Area.
-The New Administrative Capital Monorail will meet Line 3 at Stadium station, which will serve as the monorail's terminus.
-The 6th of October City Monorail will eventually connect to Line 3 in Nile Valley station, part of the line's western expansion plans.
+The East of Nile (New Administrative Capital) Monorail will meet Line 3 at Stadium station, which will serve as the monorail's terminus.
+The West of Nile (6th of October City) Monorail will eventually connect to Line 3 in Wadi El-Nile station, part of the line's western expansion plans of phase 3C.

 Criticism

-There was a 10 m deep sinkhole in the road in a muddy area reclaimed from the Nile during the very first phase of construction in 2009, a car was swallowed but luckily there was no structural damage to the surrounding buildings.
+During the very first phase of construction in 2009 there was a 10 m deep sinkhole in the road in a muddy area reclaimed from the Nile; a car was swallowed by the sinkhole, but there was no structural damage to the surrounding buildings.

 When construction began, residents of the historic island of Zamalek were concerned that the location of the station was not opportune.
-A complaint was filed to the European Investment Bank, which helped finance the project, which dismissed the complaint.
-The residents fears were nevertheless confirmed on 26 July 2020, when an apartment building above one of the construction sites subsided and was evacuated.
+A complaint was filed to the European Investment Bank, which helped finance the project, after which the complaint was dismissed.
+The residents fears were nevertheless confirmed on 26 July 2020, when the Sharbatly building, an apartment building above one of the construction sites, subsided and was evacuated.
 The fence of the adjoining Bahraini embassy also showed signs of damage.